 The ServeRAID program files available for the OS/2 and NetWare operating systems consist of the Administration and Monitoring program, device drivers, background-server components, and the IPSSEND and IPSMON command-line programs.
-(See "IPSSEND and IPSMON Programs" on page 52 for more information.)
+(See "IPSSEND and IPSMON Programs" on page 92 for more information.)

 The Administration and Monitoring Program files for OS/2 and NetWare run only on the system containing a ServeRAID adapter or controller (stand-alone mode).
-These ServeRAID programs provide a limited subset of the functions provided in the WIN32-Based program, and they install automatically when you use the instructions in this chapter to install the ServeRAID device driver for OS/2 or NetWare.
+These ServeRAID programs provide a limited subset of the functions provided in the WIN32-Based program, and they install automatically when you install the ServeRAID device driver for OS/2 or NetWare.

 A good way to use these operating-system specific programs is to run the OS/2 or NetWare versions of the Administration and Monitoring Program files locally on the server, while using the WIN32-Based program on a remote Windows NT or Windows 95 client.
 This method enables you to take advantage of the more advanced administration and monitoring functions provided in the WIN32-Based program.
 Programs for OpenServer and UnixWare

 The ServeRAID program files available for OpenServer and UnixWare consist of device drivers, background-server components, and the IPSSEND and IPSMON command-line programs.
-(See "IPSSEND and IPSMON Programs" on page 52 for more information.)
+(See "IPSSEND and IPSMON Programs" on page 92 for more information.)

-The background-server components for SCO operating systems install automatically when you use the instructions in this chapter to install the ServeRAID OpenServer or UnixWare device drivers.
+The background-server components for SCO operating systems install automatically when you install the ServeRAID OpenServer or UnixWare device drivers.